alejandroglzdev/GroundPass/README.md

 ## ✨ Features
 - Browse and search satellites with real-time data.
 - Mark your favorite satellites for quick access.
 - Modern SwiftUI interface with clean architecture.
-- Configurable API integration via `Config.xcconfig`.

 ---